 The Efficient Markets Hypothesis (EMH) is one of the cornerstones of modern finance theory.
 It implies that, on average, assets trade at prices equal to their intrinsic values.
-As we note in Chapter 8, the logic behind the EMH is straightforward.
-If a stock's price is "too low," rational traders will quickly take advantage of this opportunity and will buy the stock.
-Their actions will quickly push prices back to their equilibrium level.
-Likewise, if prices are "too high," rational traders will sell the stock, pushing the price down to its equilibrium level.
+As we note in Chapter 7, the logic behind the EMH is straightforward.
+If a stock's price is "too low" then rational traders will quickly take advantage of this opportunity and will buy the stock, and these actions will quickly push prices back to their equilibrium level.
+Likewise, if a stock's price is "too high" then rational traders will sell it, pushing the price down to its equilibrium level.
 Proponents of the EMH argue that prices cannot be systematically wrong unless you believe that market participants are unable or unwilling to take advantage of profitable trading opportunities.

-While the logic behind the EMH is compelling, some events seem to be inconsistent with the EMH.
-First, there is some evidence that stocks may have shortterm momentum.
+The logic behind the EMH is compelling, but some events seem to be inconsistent with the hypothesis.
+First, there is some evidence that stocks may have short-term momentum.
 Stocks that perform poorly tend to continue performing poorly over the next 3 to 12 months, and stocks that perform well tend to continue performing well in the short-term future.
 On the other hand, there is some evidence that stocks have long-term reversals.
 In particular, stocks that have the lowest returns in a 5-year period tend to outperform the market during the next 5 years.
-The opposite is true for stocks that outperform the market during a 5-year period: They tend to have lower than average returns during the next 5-year period.
+The opposite is true for stocks that outperform the market during a 5-year period: They tend to have lower than average returns during the next 5-year period.24

 In response to such observations, a number of researchers are blending psychology with finance, creating a new field called behavioral finance.
-There is a large body of evidence in the field of psychology indicating that people don't behave rationally in many areas of their lives, so some argue that we should not expect people to behave rationally with their investments.
-27 Pioneers in this field
+A large body of evidence in the field of psychology indicates that people don't behave rationally in many areas of their lives, so some argue that we should not expect people to behave rationally with their investments.25 Pioneers in this field include psychologists Daniel Kahneman and Amos Tversky, along with University of Chicago finance professor Richard Thaler.
+Their work has encouraged a growing number of scholars to work in this promising area of research.